Python-SIP/sip/sphinx/directives.rst

     %End

 This directive is used to specify the code that traverses any embedded references for Python's cyclic garbage collector.
-(See `%GCClearCode`_ for a full explanation.)
+(See :directive:`%GCClearCode` for a full explanation.)

 The following variables are made available to the handwritten code: